relliky/Tais_Home_Assistant_Config/README.md

     - Streamed from Alexa-enabled devices for its music library
   - Ubuntu LXC
 - VNC server (on a gaming PC and an old laptop)
-- Game streaming/Video streaming using NVDIA GPU from the gaming PC to TV/computer/phone/tablets/nintendo switch
 - All TVs supports airplay for casting contents from iPhone/iPad

 <br><br>